 Your teeth naturally contract and expand when they are exposed to changing temperatures.
-Over time, tooth enamel can wear down, teeth can develop microscopic cracks, and your gum line can recede, causing exposure to the interior part of the tooth.
+Over time, tooth enamel can wear down, teeth can develop microscopic cracks, and your gum line can recede, in turn causing exposure to the interior part of the tooth.
 Hot and cold food and beverages may be painful to consume for people who experience this kind of damage to their teeth.

 When food particles are left in your mouth and deteriorate, a buildup of plaque and bacteria can occur.
 This buildup of bacteria may cause bad breath.
 While certain foods, such as garlic or anchovies, also can create temporary bad breath, consistent bad breath may be a sign of gum disease or another dental problem.